troublescope/TelegramZipUploader/README.md

 - `folder`: The name of the folder to be zipped.
 - `timestamp`: The date and time format to be added to the zip file name.
 - `counter_file`: The path to the file that stores the counter value.

+## Setting up a Cron Job

+You can set up a cron job to run this shell script automatically at specified times.
+Here's how:

+1. Open your crontab file by running `crontab -e`.
+2. Add a new line to schedule when you want to run this script.
+For example, if you want to run it every day at 5 AM and 5 PM, you can add this line:
+3. 0 5,17 * * * /path/to/script.sh

+Make sure to replace `/path/to/script.sh` with the actual path to your shell script.
+3. Save your changes and close your crontab file.

+The cron job will now run this shell script automatically at the specified times.